jnovembre/BSD-QBio/docs/index.md

 7. "Clone the Repo!" (this step will take a few minutes)

-Now if you go to the folder you chose in step 5, you'll see the repository!
+Now if you go to the folder you chose in Step 5, you'll see the repository!

 <!-- **Note:** To clone the repository on your computer, you may first need